JetBrains/intellij-sdk-docs/basics/indexing_and_psi_stubs/file_based_indexes.md

 The value is arbitrary data, which is associated with the key in the index.

-*Example:* in the word index, the value is a mask indicating how context the word occurs (code, a string literal, or comment).
+*Example:* in the word index, the value is a mask indicating in which context the word occurs (code, string literal, or comment).

 In the simplest case, when we only need to know what files some data is present, the value has type `Void` and is not stored in the index.